MarioLisbona/CA-T2A2-API-Webserver/README.md

 ### **SQLAlchemy**

 SQL Alchemy is a Python library used to implement a bridge between the main application code and the PostgreSQL database structures.
 It's used as an ORM (Object Relational Mapper) to translate the tables in the PostgreSQL database into Python objects and vice versa.
-It uses python function calls to create statements that are converted to SQL statements to integrate and interact with the database tables.
+It uses python function calls to create statements that are converted to SQL statements to interrogate and interact with the database tables.
 PostgreSQL database table data is also converted into OPP languages to be manipulated in the application.
 (Bruno Krebs, 2017) [^7]

 ### **flask-marshmallow**